CCA-Public/digital-archives-manual/guides/unusual.md

 <a name="emailaccess"></a>
 ### Accessing email

-**From an access perspective, the researcher can now navigate within the email archives.
+In order to provide access to these files, the MBOX file in the SIP can be re-imported into ePADD and walked through each export phase to the Delivery module.
+The researcher can now navigate within the email archives using many of the same tools as were available to the archivist during processing.
 They can flag and annotate material, much like in the appraisal and delivery modules, and save a marked-up version of the email archive for their personal use.

+MBOX files can also be opened using other email tools, like [Thunderbird](https://www.thunderbird.net/), or in a text editor.

 <a name="cleanupepadd"></a>